-South Korea is a sovereign country that dictates its own North Korean policies, Seoul’s Unification Ministry said Friday, in a reference to remarks by US Ambassador to South Korea Harry Harris that Washington should be consulted on potential cross-border tourism to the North.
+South Korea is a sovereign country that dictates its own North Kore policy, Seoul’s Unification Ministry said Friday, in response to remarks by US Ambassador to South Korea Harry Harris that Washington should be consulted on potential cross-border tourism to Pyongyang.

-“The United States has made it clear through many channels that it respects the sovereignty of South Korea, and our policies on North Korea fall under that description,” Spokesperson Lee Sang-min said at a press briefing.
+“The US has made it clear through many channels that it respects the sovereignty of South Korea, and our North Korea policy falls under that description,” spokesperson Lee Sang-min said at a press briefing.

-On Thursday, Ambassador Harris said that South Korea should run the idea of reengaging with North Korea through the working group with the United States, referring to a group Seoul and Washington jointly established in 2018 to narrow their sometimes divergent approaches to Pyongyang.
+On Thursday, Ambassador Harris said that the South should run the idea of reengaging with the North through what is known as the working group between Seoul and Washington, which was established in 2018 to narrow the two allies’ sometimes divergent approaches to Pyongyang.

-South Korean President Moon Jae-in earlier spoke on “individual tourism” to North Korea as one of inter-Korean projects to improve ties with North Korea.
+Harris was referring to President Moon Jae-in’s suggestion that his government start working on “individual tourism” to North Korea as part of inter-Korean projects to improve strained bilateral relations.

-“Tourism does not run against the UN sanctions, and a number of foreign tourists are visiting Pyongyang as we speak,” Spokesperson Lee said.
+“Tourism does not run against the UN sanctions, and a number of foreign tourists are visiting the North as we speak,” spokesperson Lee said.
 “We don’t see people calling that a violation of the sanctions.”

-Lee said the government is considering ways to elicit a response from Pyongyang on the matter and expects to expand inter-Korea civilian exchange.
+The government is considering ways to elicit a response from Pyongyang on the matter, Lee added.

 By Choi Si-young (firstname.lastname@example.org